 She is such a woman of character that she brings honor to her husband.
-Because of her wisdom, hard-work and love, her children praise her.
-Due to her excellent household management skills her family never has to worry about food, or warm clothing or shelter.
+Because of her wisdom, hard work, and love, her children praise her.
+Due to her excellent household management skills, her family never has to worry about food, or warm clothing, or shelter.
 She has done so well she even provides generously for her servants and has extra to help the poor.
-This wife and mother rises early in the morning and stays up late at night to make sure everyone is taken care of.
+This wife and mother rise early in the morning and stays up late at night to make sure everyone is taken care of.

 Of course, many of you already know how difficult that is.
 This is where hard choices and sacrifices come into the mix.
 Only a wife and her husband can decide this, but that is where you will need the Holy Spirit’s help in figuring out what is best for your family, and whether a career may be negatively affecting your family (and the same goes for husbands and their career decisions).
 You must give the issue to the Lord and humbly submit to where He leads you.
 There are many different situations out there and probably no two families will look the same.

 Chances are you’ve at least begun to wrestle with these questions.
 Should I pursue a ‘career’ if I know that ultimately I just want to get married and have kids?
 Will grad school be a waste of money?
 What if I want to work and have kids?
 How can I plan now?